-33 Allegations of abuse against other pupils (peer-on-peer abuse)
+38 Allegations of abuse against other pupils (child-on-child abuse)

 We recognise that children are capable of abusing their peers.
-Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up", as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.
+Abuse, sexual violence and/or sexual harrasment will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up", as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.

-We also recognise the gendered nature of peer-on-peer abuse.
-However, all peer-on-peer abuse is unacceptable and will be taken seriously.
+We also recognise the gendered nature of child-on-child abuse.
+However, all child-on-child abuse is unacceptable and will be taken seriously.